Olympus Duodenoscope Infection Lawsuit

 The agency knew about duodenoscope contamination risks as early as 2013.
 Between 2013 and 2015, the FDA received hundreds of adverse event reports involving duodenoscope-related infections.
 The agency did not act aggressively.
 It sat on its hands.
 It did not order recalls.
 It did not require design changes.
 It issued safety communications that shifted the burden to hospitals and continued to allow the devices to be sold.

 Part of the problem is structural.
 Duodenoscopes entered the market through the FDA’s 510(k) clearance pathway, which allows medical devices to be sold without clinical trials if they are “substantially equivalent” to devices already on the market.
-The 510(k) process is faster and cheaper than premarket approval, but it does not require manufacturers to prove that a device is safe but only that it is similar to something that was already cleared.
+The 510(k) process is faster and cheaper than premarket approval, but it does not require manufacturers to prove that a device is safe, only that it is similar to something that was already cleared.
 It would be hard to impress upon you how many mass tort lawsuits begin with “the product entered the market through the backdoor 510(k) process.”

 When safety problems emerged, the FDA had limited tools to force Olympus to act.
 The agency could issue warning letters.
 It could negotiate with the company.
 It could refer cases to the Department of Justice for potential criminal prosecution.
 What it could not do, or chose not to do, was pull the devices off the market quickly and decisively.